fiatconnect/specification/fiatconnect-api.md

 ### 5.1.2. `WebhookTransferInStatusEventSchema`

 `WebhookTransferInStatusEventSchema` is the schema that defines webhook payloads for transfer in events.
-Note that this schema is *identical* to the one returned from the `GET /transfer/:transferId/status` endpoint
+Note that this schema is *identical* to the one returned from the `GET /transfer/:transferId/status` endpoint.

 ```
 {